psanan/swiss-german-english/README.txt

 # Swiss German / English Pairs

 * Pairs of Zurich Swiss German and English words, phrases, or sentences
+* Duplicates and variations are allowed - it's recommended to group pairs with common elements
 * Pairs are separated by colons (:), which may not otherwise appear
+* Text in [brackets] are freeform notes on usage, comparisons with English or High German, etc.
-* Duplicates and variations are allowed - it's recommended to group pairs with common elements
+* Text in (parentheses) are grammatically correct, optional elements - pairs are valid with or without them

 ----------------------------------------------------------------------------------------------